schlagenhauf/indprog/README.md

 To run the GUI (and there is no CLI-only version right now), you need [libgtkflow](https://github.com/grindhold/libgtkflow).
 Follow the installation instructions there.

-**Note:** If you have trouble building libgtkflow, you might have a Gtk version < 3.20 (see [this issue](https://github.com/grindhold/libgtkflow/issues/60) ).
-If you are using Ubuntu 16.04, checking out commit https://github.com/grindhold/libgtkflow/commit/93f3445a53cfaa141122e14c1aa4bf107f342224 will solve this.
+**Note:** If you have trouble building libgtkflow, you might have a Gtk version < 3.20 (e.g. when you are on Ubuntu 16.04).
+A compatibility branch for GTK-3.18 can be [found here](https://github.com/grindhold/libgtkflow/tree/gtk-3.18-compatible).

 ## MatLab Bindings
 To use MatLab processing nodes, you need the [python bindings for